bg-write/chatGPT-cheatsheet/README.md

 message_history.append({"role": "user", "content": user_input})
 ```

 We then append our new `user_input` into `message_history`, as well as its role as a "user."
-We then create a `try-except` block that'll handle potential errors (more on that in a moment).
+We then create a `try-except` block that'll handle potential errors.

 ```python
 completion = openai.ChatCompletion.create(